HardHatRacoons/documentation/docs/capstone_report/README.md

 ### 3.2 Definition of Success

-The process for reading blueprint information has already been completed with a 75% success rate, and our task will be to increase the success rate to 90% through improving their current algorithms and potentially introducing machine learning.
-The current construction blueprint reader algorithm only works on a specific type of blueprint, and the sponsors would also like to be able to support more types of blueprint formats which is more of a stretch goal.
+Currently our sponsors have an algorithm that annotates relevant steel beams in a PDF and outputs a CSV, given a JSON containing the bounds of relevant steel structures.
+Currently, everything else is done manually from downloading submitted PDFs to drawing bounds around relevant structures to uploading the results to clients.
+Our task will be to develop an algorithm to automatically identify relevant steel structures and output a JSON of the bounds, as well as fully automate the pipeline from user upload to when they receive the resulting CSV and annotated PDF.
 By the end of this project, we aim to have a functional user interface that is simple to navigate and understand for the users.
 The user interface should have an intuitive way of representing specifications of all the different beams, either horizontal or vertical, within the scanned blueprints.
 The interface should also make sense to a user who is not familiar with construction.
 Analysis for success of the User interface will be evaluated through survey results of targeted end users.
-Lastly, the product should be able to analyze the blueprint to give a list of material specifications as well as the projected project cost within 90% accuracy.
+Lastly, the process of taking an uploaded PDF and generating the annotations and CSV for users should take minutes to complete with no external intervention.

 ## 4 Engineering Standards, Regulations, and Considerations